MicrosoftDocs/azure-ai-docs/articles/ai-studio/ai-services/connect-azure-openai.md

 ### Connect Azure OpenAI Service when you create a project for the first time

 When you create a project for the first time, you also create a hub.
-When you create a hub, you can connect your existing Azure OpenAI Service resources.

-When you create a project and hub together, you can select an existing Azure AI services resource (including Azure OpenAI) from the dropdown if you have one, or use the default to create a new resource.
+When you create a hub, you can select an existing Azure AI services resource (including Azure OpenAI) or create a new AI services resource.

 :::image type="content" source="../media/how-to/projects/projects-create-resource.png" alt-text="Screenshot of the create resource page within the create project dialog." lightbox="../media/how-to/projects/projects-create-resource.png":::